FreeRADIUS/wiki.freeradius.org/building/Build.md

 ## Building on macOS

-If you don't have homebrew package manager installed, (do it now)[http://brew.sh]... it'll make your life on OSX far simpler.
+If you don't have homebrew package manager installed, [do it now](http://brew.sh)... it'll make your life on macOS far simpler.

 ```bash
 brew install talloc